girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Audios/Depression Detection using ML Algorithms/README.md

 Different ways to handle stress and depression -

-1. Depression is a state of mind when we underestimate ourselves and is result of overthinking, to get rid of this always have a goal to motivate yourself and work harder and smarter to achieve it <br>
+1. Depression is a state of mind when we underestimate ourselves and is result of overthinking, to get rid of this always have a goal to motivate yourself and work harder and smarter to achieve it. <br>
 2. Whenever you feel too stressed or depressed take a break, small walk, interact with your friends and family members.
 If you are comfortable then discuss your thoughts and problems with them. <br>
 3. You still have a to look forward in future.
 So, stay motivated and appreciate the things or people you have.
 Be Bold and Strong to deal under any circumstances.